rkddnwo/woojae.kang/content/portfolio/button.md

 # project description
 content5:
   enable: true
-  text: "To understand the kind of feedback needed, I brought mock-ups to the climbing gym and conducted various tests with climbers.
-Initially, we focused on how the large button’s shape could be utilized in climbing, concentrating on the tactile sensation of pressing the button.
-Later, our focus shifted to the responsiveness when gripping, the mechanism for measuring force, and how to show feedback.
-To achieve this, I focused on minimizing data noise and determining the optimal placement of LEDs so they wouldn’t obstruct the climber’s view while holding the grip."
+  text: "To understand the kind of feedback needed, I brought mock-ups to the climbing gym and conducted various tests with climbers. "

 # gallery project
 gallery5: